 Institutional Biosafety Committee (IBC)

-The Institutional Biosafety Committee (IBC) is charged with review and oversight of research and instructional projects involving recombinant deoxyribonucleic acid (DNA), synthetic nucleic acids, or biohazardous material to ensure that recombinant and synthetic nucleic acid molecule research is in compliance with NIH Guidelines; and all research and instructional projects involving biohazardous material comply with university policies, regulatory requirements and industry best practices.
+Per NIH Guidelines, Mason’s Institutional Biosafety Committee (IBC) is charged with review and oversight of research and instructional projects involving recombinant deoxyribonucleic acid (DNA), synthetic nucleic acids, and biohazardous materials.

 Expand All | Collapse All